Sri Lankan shares end little changed

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

+Continued foreign buying and expectation of an interest rate cut have boosted sentiment, and the market has been on a rising trend since late February.

-The bourse saw a net foreign inflow for the seventh straight session.
-Foreign investors bought 297.2 million rupees worth of shares on Friday, extending the year-to-date net foreign inflows to 4.18 billion rupees.
+The bourse saw a net foreign inflow for the 13th straight session.
+Foreign investors bought 56.3 million rupees ($432,400) worth of shares on Tuesday, extending the net inflow for the past 13 days to 3.97 billion rupees.
+They have been net buyers of 5.81 billion rupees so far this year.

-Turnover was 835 million rupees ($6.41 million), less than this year's daily average of 1 billion rupees.
+Dealers said investors were waiting to see whether the weekend violence that killed at least three people and left 75 people seriously injured will continue and what impact it could have on the tourism sector.

+Analysts said the market broadly expects a 50 basis point rate cut this week.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)